Welcome Home in Leiden

 ABOUT US

 Tanneke is responsible for all the real hard work behind the website.
-She is Dutch, 34 and works as an assistant data manager at the LUMC.
-She grew up in Alphen aan den Rijn but has lived in Leiden for 12 years.
-She is studying to be a webpage designer and makes websites in her spare time.
+She is Dutch and works as an assistant data manager at the LUMC.
+She grew up in Alphen aan den Rijn but has lived in Leiden for more than 20 years.
+She has studied to be a webpage designer and makes websites in her spare time.
 She is quadriplegic, is ranked as seriously cool by all children, given her wheelchair with lights, buttons and beeping noises, and is very tolerant about it being used as a climbing frame.
-She loves doing things with friends and hates cold, rainy weather. picture Tanneke

 SOCIAL